Collapse of Newland Mill Chimney in Bowling, Bradford

 This was an important consideration since most families at the time relied heavily on children’s earnings to support the family.
 Henderson also had five other, younger, children to look after.
 The two girls worked from six in the morning to half past five or six at night.
 After their death the Ripley firm paid their funeral expenses and gave seven weeks wages as compensation.

-“In 2002 a memorial stone naming those who died was finally erected”
+“Memorial stone naming those who died was finally erected”

 The court heard that Sir Henry Ripley, who had died in 1882, had acted almost as his own architect, but in the end the judge decided: ‘That the owners did all that unpractical men could be expected to do under the circumstances and therefore we do not attach any blame to them or find them guilty of negligence and we give as our verdict accidental death.
 We are of the opinion that the foundation was good, and that the fall of the chimney was partly due to the cutting, aided by the strong wind on the morning of the accident and we regret that the works were not stopped during the repairs.’